project-kardeshev/ao-wallet-kit/README.md

 ## Terminology of Arweave Wallet Kit

 Arweave Wallet Kit supports several _strategies_.
-The word **strategy means an implementation of an Arweave Wallet** in the Kit.
+The word **strategy means an implementation of a Wallet** in the Kit.
 These strategies allow the user to communicate with all wallets the same way and with the same API.

 ## Connect Button

 To quickly integrate the Arweave Wallet Kit, you can use the `<ConnectButton>` component.
-It is a highly customizable button that supports the [ANS](https://ar.page) protocol to display information about the connected wallet.
+It is a highly customizable button that supports displaying profile information about the connected wallet.

 ### Usage